hvitoi/tech-docs/cloud/aws/services/storage/DynamoDB/Table.md

 - It's how to control the table's `capacity` (read/write throughput)

 - **Provisioned Mode** (default)
-    - Specified beforehand
+  - `RCU`: read capacity unit
+  - `WCU`: write capacity unit
+  - `Consumed Capacity`: RCU + WCU consumed so far
+  - `Provisioned Capacity`: RCU + WCU total provisioned.
+This is actually what you pay for.
+This is specified beforehand
+  - `Burst Capacity`: an additional pool of capacity that dynamo saves to avoid throttling when the consumed capacity exceeds the provisioned capacity a bit.
+Usually for random spikes in usage.
+It's transparent for the user/developer
-    - Autoscaling can be configured
+  - Autoscaling (self adjusting provisioned capacity) can be configured for peak hours.
+Under the hood, autoscaling in done by cloud watch alarms that trigger a table config update
   - RCU (read capacity unit)
   - WCU (write capacity unit)
   - The total capacity unit (read or write) is shared (splitted equally) for all partitions
   - Therefore it's important the spread the data evenly across the partitions
   - `Adaptive capacity` can also be used.
 With that, a hot partition can borrow capacity from another idler partition
-    - If the capacity is exceeded (throttling) dynamo will reject the request
+  - If the capacity is exceeded (`throttling`) dynamo will reject the request
   - There is a hard limit of `3000 RCU` and `1000 WCU` per partition, if you need to go over it you need to use DAX (caching layer)
 - **On-Demand Mode**
   - Scales automatically based on the workload
   - More expensive!
   - Useful for very unpredictable workloads

 ## StreamSpecification

-- `DynamoDB Streams` offers an ordered stream of modifications in a table (create, update, delete, ...)
+- `DynamoDB Streams` offers an ordered stream of modifications in a table
+  - INSERT
+  - UPDATE
+  - REMOVE
 - Capture item-level changes in the table and push the changes to DynamoDB streams
+- Events are guaranteed in the same order the modification took place
 - The change can be accessed through `DynamoDB Streams API`
 - Streams can be sent to
   - Kinesis Data Streams